AdviceCities

 Where to go for the best days out from Bristol

-Bath is one of England’s most popular day-trips and one of the best days out from Bristol.
-Bath is well known for its incredible Georgian architecture.
+Bath is one of England’s most popular day trips and one of the best days out from Bristol.
+It’s well known for its incredible Georgian architecture, and popular attractions in the city include Bath Abbey, the Roman Baths, Pulteney Bridge, and the beautiful Royal Crescent.
+Lots to see and do!

 Cardiff is the capital of Wales and one of the best day trips from Bristol at only an hour’s drive away.
-The city is extremely multicultural and has various superb attractions inside the city.
+The city is extremely multicultural and has various superb attractions.
 One of the most popular attractions is the Millennium Stadium, one of the world’s top sporting arenas.
-It holds over 80,000 people and attracts some of the world’s finest sporting events, including rugby, football, and athletics.
+It holds over 80,000 people and attracts some of the world’s finest sporting events including rugby, football, and athletics.

 Oxford is one of England’s most famous cities thanks to its history and world-leading universities.
 Plus, it is one of the best day trips from Bristol, and only takes around 90 minutes via car.
-Many visitors – often from all over the globe – will come to see the Harry Potter buildings and filming locations.
+Many visitors – often from all over the globe – will come to see the Harry Potter buildings and filming locations because it’s one of the best day trips from Bristol.

 Another popular attraction in Oxford is the History of Science Museum, where you’ll find facilities that specialise in the history of science and the development of western culture.

-4. Day trip to Blenheim Palace from Bristol
+4. Take a day trip to Blenheim Palace from Bristol

 If you’re looking for a Bristol day trip to give you the opportunity to explore and experience some of England’s historical beauty, Blenheim Palace is an excellent choice.
 It’s one of the most amazing UNESCO sites in England and is Winston Churchill’s birthplace and childhood home.